-Following an announcement by Energy Corporation of America in October 2013 to significantly increase oil and gas development in the Beartooths, Northern Plains has established the Beartooth Front Defense Fund.
+Following an announcement by Energy Corporation of America in October 2013 to significantly increase oil and gas development in the Beartooths, Northern Plains members rallied support for preserving the wilderness and agricultural lands along the Rocky Mountain Front.
 We are working with the Carbon County Resource Council, the Stillwater Protective Association, the Yellowstone Valley Citizens Council and concerned citizens to protect our mountains, water, and air from devastating oil & gas development.

 Become a member today and join us in meeting with our public officials, writing letters to the editor, educating ourselves, informing our neighbors, and being proactive in our communities.
 We are strongest together.

 In early January Northern Plains Resource Council and Carbon County Resource Council sued the Montana Board of Oil and Gas Conservation (BOGC), because they were denied their constitutional right to meaningfully participate in a hearing on December 12, 2013.
 The permit was administratively approved, and a checklist Environmental Assessment released simultaneously.

 After the suit was filed, BOGC revoked the permit and scheduled a new hearing.
 Although we gave the BOGC a second chance to represent the people, not just be a doormat for oil & gas corporations, they didn’t use it.
 On February 27, 2014 ten concerned landowners, living downhill from the proposed well, presented their concerns to the board.
 The residents made a few simple requests on the new well: